"

 Directions:

 • Write the pitches on the staff using half notes.
 Each note should have two answers (a low version and a high version).
-Try to write pitches as quickly as possible and without aids.
+Try to write the pitches as quickly as possible and without aids.

 Directions: